 Unsecured loans are risky.
 They don’t need a guarantee or collateral to protect the lender if the borrower fails.
 Unsecured loans don’t need security or collateral to protect the lender.
 Secured loans demand a deposit.

 You are a high-risk borrower if your credit score is low.
-Your credit score shows your likelihood of repaying a loan on time—credit cards, auto loans, personal loans, payday loans, etc. Lenders consider borrowers with credit scores below 620 to be high-risk.
+Your credit score shows your likelihood of repaying a loan term—credit cards, auto loans, personal loans, payday loans, etc. Lenders consider borrowers with credit scores below 620 to be high-risk.

 You may be a high-risk borrower if you exhibit the following traits: